wchrisjohnson/devstack-ansible/README.md

 Build a virtualized devstack based on Vagrant + VMware Fusion + Ansible for openstack development.

+Note: There is now a branch for VirtualBox (https://www.virtualbox.org/wiki/Downloads) although it is just a copy of master at the moment and a work in progress.
+Check back soon to see if it is ready for use.

 ## Prequisites
 The requirements to make this work are:
 - Vagrant (open source, https://www.vagrantup.com/)